itjimbo/Universal-Installer-and-Updater/README.md

    `echo "Displaying last 100 lines from log." && cat /Library/Logs/jamf_Firefox_iu.log | tail -n 100`

    [Screenshot](https://raw.githubusercontent.com/itjimbo/Universal-Installer-and-Updater/main/Resources/Policy%20%3E%20Files%20and%20Processes.png)

-6. Click on the **Scope** tab and choose which machines the policy should deploy to.
+6. Click on the **Scope** tab and choose which computers or users the policy should be deployed to.
 It's a good idea to use test machines first to make sure the policy/script works.
 7. Click on the **Self Service** tab and configure the app for deployment via Self Service (optional).

    [Screenshot](https://raw.githubusercontent.com/itjimbo/Universal-Installer-and-Updater/main/Resources/Policy%20%3E%20Self%20Service.png)